nasa/harmony-trajectory-subsetter/README.md

 On-going development incorporates updates to new and existing code that will better adhere the Trajectory Subsetter source code to modern C++ best practices.
 The core guidelines are extracted from the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c-core-guidelines), written in part by Bjarne Stroustrup, the creator of the C++ programming language.

 The code is not expected to completely and entirely adhere to these guidelines, as implementing every guideline is not time efficient.
-There is a general rule for maintaining consistency within the existing code as long as it is safe, efficicient, not error prone, or particularly convoluted.
+There is a general rule for maintaining consistency within the existing code as long as it is safe, efficient, not error prone, or particularly convoluted.